Owen Hackett

-Owen Hackett (1809–1862) was one of a number of Enrolled Pensioner Guards (EPGs) that came to the Swan River Colony between 1850 and 1868.
+Owen Hackett (1809–1862) was one of a number of Enrolled Pensioner Guards (EPGs) that came to colonial Western Australia between 1850 and 1868.
 Their role was to guard and oversee the work of the prisoners transported to Western Australia.

 In common with many of the Enrolled Pensioner Guards, Hackett was Irish and Roman Catholic.
 He was born Owen (Onifred) Hackett in 1809 to James and Margaret Hackett in St James, Dublin.
 On 18 January 1830, at age 21 years, he enlisted with the British Army and served for 21 years.
 His service included being posted in the Mediterranean for six and a half years, and the West Indies and British Guiana for almost three years.
 In 1844 he was promoted to corporal and then sergeant of the 47th Regiment in November 1848.
 A report on his character states he was a good and trustworthy soldier.
 He is described in the records as 5 ft 7 in tall, fair complexion, grey eyes and brown hair.
 He was discharged at Waterford on 26 May 1851 with a pension.

 Around 1849 Hackett married Margaret Ann O’Flaherty.
 The couple were to have seven children, David Eugene, Margaret, Joseph, John Frederick, James, Mary and Owen.